 This boy ended up cheating on me, breaking my heart… and I remember feeling a pain in my chest that I never knew could even exist.
 Though we all recover and probably never think about, your first heartbreak is something you never forget.
 You might not even remember that pricks name by now, but I bet you can still remember how he made you feel.
 That emotion is embedded into your memory till the end of time, and without even realizing it ever even happened…. you now have a shell.

 I have fallen in love 4 times since then, and obviously with each one comes another heartbreak.
 Closing my shell millimeter after millimeter after each one.

 Becoming at one time or another every type of pistachio I touched within the jar.

 By the time I was ready for my last relationship, my shell was already 3/4 closed.
 I was still relatively obtainable, but some time and effort was needed before I would let my walls down.
 And finally….I did.
 After a few months time, the shell was gone and I allowed myself to fall so deeply and far in love it was like I was 19 again.
 But there was a problem..
 I wasn’t 19, I was 27.
 I now had cares in the world, I now had to think about the future.
-In that moment.. when you realize you are madly in love but in a relationship that was set up to fail, all you begin to see is an expiration date in his eyes and your heart shattering all over the floor.
+In that moment when you realize you are madly in love with someone yet in a relationship that is set up to fail, all you begin to see is an expiration date in his eyes and your heart shattering across the floor.

 I was now that shell-less pistachio that I had dropped on the ground moments earlier.. that will get crushed into pieces the moment I stand up.